FartLabs/jsonx/README.md

 Run `deno lint` to lint the code.

+Run `deno task generate` to generate code.

 ### Testing

-Run `deno test` to run the unit tests.
+Run `deno task test` to run the unit tests.

 ---